yeoman/yeoman.io/app/authoring/index.md

 module.exports = generators.Base.extend({
   // The name `constructor` is important here
   constructor: function () {
-    // Calling the super constructor is important so our generator is correctly setup generators.Base.apply(this, arguments);
+    // Calling the super constructor is important so our generator is correctly set up generators.Base.apply(this, arguments);

-    // And next add your custom code this.option('coffee'); // This method adds support for a `--coffee` flag }
+    // Next, add your custom code
+    this.option('coffee'); // This method adds support for a `--coffee` flag }
 });